Roundguard: Gameplay

 Roundguard is a roguelike that takes place inside a play, in which a castle is under attack.
 The player can choose between three characters, who have different characteristics and abilities.
 Dungeons are procedurally generated, and every enemy in a dungeon has to be defeated to progress.
 Clearing a level earns the player a weapon, armor, abilities, and gold, which can be used to make their character stronger.
 The player can either equip it, and lose their held item, or sell it for extra gold.
-Runes can be obtained, which affect the difficultly of a run.
+Runes can be obtained, which affect the difficulty of a run.
 A run lasts three acts.
 Near the end of an act, the player will face a boss.
 A run ends when the character's health points reaches zero.

 Development and release

 Roundguard was developed in Unity by the Seattle-based Wonderbelly Games, consisting of Andrea Roberts, Bob Roberts, and Kurt Loidl.
 They worked with The Quantum Astrophysicists Guild to port the game to Apple platforms and consoles.
 Andrea stated that it started from a brainstorm.
 They liked to play with physics, and started writing pages of their ideas.
 She remembered saying "Peggle RPG", then the group made the foundations for Roundguard.
 The original concept was structured like Puzzle Quest and Grindstone, with set challenges throughout a campaign, but transitioned to a roguelike with randomized dungeons.
 After around three months of work, they brought their first playable prototype to a Seattle show and tell.

 In 2019, the game was displayed at the PAX West Indie Megabooth and MomoCon's indie showcase.
 Roundguard was released for iOS through Apple Arcade, Nintendo Switch, Windows, and Xbox One on March 13, 2020.
 A PlayStation 4 version was released on March 17.
 Roundguard received its first content update, the "Treasure Update" in July.
 The next update, the "Gift Giver" update, was released in December.
 The "Druid Update" added a new character, Sprig, in July 2021.
 In May 2022, the "Encore" update was released, adding two modes to the game.
 Wonderbelly announced that Roundguard would leave Apple Arcade and relaunch on Android and iOS on April 24, 2023.